xxl4/me/source/resume/index.md

 - **Dates**: 2012 - 2018

 - **Description**: Shanghai ZhiYan is a technology company that provides software development services.
 I was responsible for managing a team of developers and designers to deliver high-quality software products.
 I worked closely with clients to gather requirements, provide updates, and address feedback.
 I also conducted code reviews, mentored junior developers, and implemented best practices for software development.
 We are using Php, Python， Java, Laravel, Redis, MySQL, Es, JavaScript, HTML, CSS, Git, Docker, Kubernetes, Aliyun , Linux, Windows, DevOps, CI/CD, Security, Networking for our projects.

+-- **Key Achievements**:
+    - Managed a team of 20 developers and designers to deliver high-quality software products.
+    - Coordinated project timelines and resources to meet client requirements.
+    - Conducted code reviews, mentored junior developers, and implemented best practices for software development.
+    - Collaborated with cross-functional teams to deliver high-quality software products.
+    - Implemented monitoring and alerting systems to detect and respond to issues proactively.

 ### Architect At Shanghai RongMai